There are a few questions that I get every single day. They typically fall into one of these buckets…

 I strongly advise that you create at least one campaign for every campaign objective you may use.
 While there are plenty, you don’t necessarily need to test them all.
 If you aren’t planning on promoting an app or event, for example, don’t worry about those objectives.

-Ideally, you’ll run several iterations of these campaigns.
+Ideally, you’ll run several iterations of these The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 However, at minimum you should simply create the campaigns without uploading.
 At least you’ll get the experience of creating them to see how ad set and ad creation differs for each.

 2. Test Each Bidding Option